 HIT (High Intensity) workouts are a primary portion of the workout world because of the way they make you feel and what it can do for your body.
 The problem with HIT workouts is the after-effects for such a workout leave you full of fatigue, pain, and inflammation.
 Most people use many over the counter medicines to counteract these after-effects.

-Nonsteroidal anti-inflammatory (NSAID) drugs can help with recovery of muscle fatigue and strain, but they can also interfere with training if taken too frequently.
+Nonsteroidal anti-inflammatory (NSAID) drugs can help with the recovery of muscle fatigue and strain, but they can also interfere with training if taken too frequently.
 Many high-intensity trainers have taken to taking CBD oil to find muscle relief as a safer alternative for these symptoms.
 CBD oil is an analgesic for many types of pain.

 As an analgesic, CBD is safe to use before and after a workout to relieve the soreness that builds up in your muscles.
 There is also the potential for anti-inflammatory benefits and the suppression of cytokine production, which starts inflammation of the human body during a stressful workout.

-CBD blunts the body's release of interleukin 6 (IL-6), which is required for the athletes to adapt their muscles for different types of exercises.
-It also reduces the pain and stresses the muscles are put through during each workout.
+CBD blunts the body's release of interleukin 6 (IL-6), which is required for athletes to adapt their muscles for different types of exercises.
+It also reduces the pain and stress the muscles are put through during each workout.
 In comparison, NSAIDs suppress the body's effects to feel the pains of your workouts.

 Delayed Onset Muscle Soreness

 DOMS (Delayed onset muscle soreness) is familiar for anyone who has had a strenuous workout.
-A little over a day after a workout, pain and soreness increases radiates from your muscles, and you can feel everything you did to it.
+A little over a day after a workout, pain and soreness radiates from your muscles, and you can feel everything you did to it.
 The soreness is small-scale damage to the microfibers in your muscles throughout your body.

 The muscles adapt as it is exposed to more exercises, and the symptoms are reduced, but that still does not stop the soreness and pain from feeling this pain.
 A dose of CBD oil or a CBD capsule before or after a workout can mitigate this soreness, including acute muscle soreness.
-Recovery should start at least 72 hours after a particularly intense workout, and CBD can help you counter the effects of an intense exercise.
+Recovery should start at least 72 hours after a particularly intense workout, and CBD can help you counter the effects of intense exercise.